junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — Resolving differences -- House actions: On motion that the House concur in the Senate amendment to the text with the second portion of the divided question [amendment 2].
 Agreed to by the Yeas and Nays: 239 - 182, 1 Present (Roll no. 430).(text: CR H5371-5383)
 - 2010-07-01 — Resolving differences -- House actions: On motion that the House concur in the Senate amendment to the text with the third portion of divided question [amendment 3] Failed by recorded vote: 25 - 376, 22 Present (Roll no. 431).(text: CR H5383)
 - 2010-07-01 — The previous question was ordered pursuant to the rule.
+- 2010-07-13 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2010-07-22 — Cloture motion on the motion to agree to the House amendment to the Senate amendment to the bill (H.R.
+4899) presented in Senate. (consideration: CR S6190; text: CR S6190)
+- 2010-07-22 — Cloture on the motion to agree to the House amendment to Senate amendment to the bill (H.R.
+4899) not invoked in Senate by Yea-Nay Vote.
+46 - 51.
+Record Vote Number: 219.
+- 2010-07-22 — Measure laid before Senate by unanimous consent. (consideration: CR S6190)
+- 2010-07-22 — Motion by Senator Reid to agree to the House amendment to the Senate amendment to the bill (H.R.
+4899) made in Senate.
+- 2010-07-22 — Motion by Senator Reid to agree to the House amendment to the Senate amendment to the bill (H.R.
+4899) withdrawn by unanimous consent in Senate. (consideration: CR H6190)
+- 2010-07-22 — Resolving differences -- Senate actions: Senate disagreed to the House amendment to the Senate amendment by Unanimous Consent.
+- 2010-07-22 — Senate disagreed to the House amendment to the Senate amendment by Unanimous Consent.
+- 2010-07-26 — Message on Senate action sent to the House.
+- 2010-07-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-07-27 — Cleared for White House.
+- 2010-07-27 — DEBATE - The House proceeded with forty minutes of debate on the motion to recede and concur in the Senate amendment to H.R.
+4899.
+- 2010-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-27 — Mr. Obey moved that the House suspend the rules and recede and concur in the Senate amendment. (consideration: CR H6052-6068, H6124-6125)
+- 2010-07-27 — On motion that the House suspend the rules and recede and concur in the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 308 - 114 (Roll no. 474). (text as House recede and concur in the Senate amendment: CR H6052-6062)
+- 2010-07-27 — Resolving differences -- House actions: On motion that the House suspend the rules and recede and concur in the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 308 - 114 (Roll no. 474).(text as House recede and concur in the Senate amendment: CR H6052-6062)
+- 2010-07-29 — Became Public Law No: 111-212.
+- 2010-07-29 — Became Public Law No: 111-212.
+- 2010-07-29 — Presented to President.
+- 2010-07-29 — Presented to President.
+- 2010-07-29 — Signed by President.
+- 2010-07-29 — Signed by President.